teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 45 |   Personal

-In addition to selecting one or more “classes”, you will need to identify your products or services within that class.
+In addition to selecting one or more "classes", you will need to identify your products or services within that class.
 Here are some examples of product descriptions:

-> *iPad Mini* - Class 09 (Software and Electrical) - “Handheld mobile digital electronic device comprising a tablet computer, electronic book and periodical reader, digital audio and video player, camera, electronic personal organizer, calendar, and mapping and GPS device, and capable of providing access to the Internet.”
+> *iPad Mini* - Class 09 (Software and Electrical) - "Handheld mobile digital electronic device comprising a tablet computer, electronic book and periodical reader, digital audio and video player, camera, electronic personal organizer, calendar, and mapping and GPS device, and capable of providing access to the Internet."

-> *Etsy* - Class 35 (Advertising and Business) - “Computerized online ordering featuring general merchandise and general consumer goods.”
+> *Etsy* - Class 35 (Advertising and Business) - "Computerized online ordering featuring general merchandise and general consumer goods."

 > *Tumblr* - Class 41 (Education and Entertainment) - Electronic publishing services, namely, publishing of online works of others featuring electronic media, multimedia contents, videos, movies, pictures, images, text, photos, user-generated content, and related information via the Internet; electronic publishing of blogs of others.